AndresCBF/IronHack/Projetos/ETL Tasty/Readme.md

 Tasty API Documentation: https://rapidapi.com/apidojo/api/tasty/

 In this project was used two enpoints to extract all the recepies avalilable from the Tasty APi.
-With the enpoint "tags/list" was requested a list of all available tags, for each of the avliable tags was requeted all the recepies available per Tag using the enpoint "recipes/list", getting the name of recipe, description, steps by step to prepare the recepie, ingredients, units and measurement, nutrition information, and mush ore information for the recipes.
+With the enpoint "tags/list" was requested a list of all available tags, for each of the avliable tags was requeted all the recepies available per Tag using the enpoint "recipes/list", getting the name of recipe, description, steps by step to prepare the recepie, ingredients, units and measurement, nutrition information, and others informations.

+The information recibe from the Api is in Json format, with which was created a Data Frame with the follow information:

+'Recipe_id'
+'Recipe_name'
+'Recipe_score'
+'Recipe_positivevotes'
+'Recipe_negativevotes'
+'Recipe_totalvotes'
+'Recipe_country'
+'Recipe_servings'
+'Recipe_instructions'
+'Recipe_totalingredients'
+'Ingredient_text'
+'Ingredient_id'
+'Ingredient_name'
+'Ingredient_quantity'
+'Unit_id'
+'Unit_name'
+'Recipe_calories'
+'Recipe_carbohydrates'
+'Recipe_protein'
+'Recipe_fat'
+'Recipe_fiber'
+'Recipe_sugar'
+'Recipe_video'
+'Recipe_tags'

 ## Transform and Clean information

+## Load information

+## Visualize information